-Just as Kleenex or Xerox has become synonymous with tissues and copying, so too has Hardie board become synonymous with fiber cement siding.
+Just as Kleenex or Xerox has become synonymous with tissues and copying, so too has Hardie® board become synonymous with fiber cement siding.
+It’s basically a brand name for fiber-cement siding produced by James Hardie Industries (JHI).

-However, the term Hardie board can be a bit confusing as other manufacturers produce fiber cement sidings, such as Nichiha, Allura USA, and MaxiTile.
+However, the term Hardie board can be a bit confusing, as other manufacturers produce fiber cement sidings, such as Nichiha, Allura USA, and MaxiTile.

 Fiber cement siding (also called Hardiplank or Hardie board siding) is a combination of cementitious materials and cellulose fibers that cover the outside of buildings.

+Normally applied in overlapping horizontal sheets, Hardie board siding offers many different styles.
 And you can find this type of siding not only on office buildings but also on about 15% of new homes being built.

 Can You Paint Hardie Board Siding?